ciberado/iam-workshop/README.md

 # IAM Workshop

+This workshop intents to clarify how IAM Roles work to provide cross account access.
+In practical scenarios, thanks to the Identity Center service, it is not necessary to go through all this work just to implement global access policies across an organization.
+But going deep into the details helps to put light on aspects of the underlaying mechanisms.

+Part of the workshop is redacted (with ▒▒▒▒ characters instead of the corresponding text).
+This is a way to force you to investigate the correct syntax, use your google-fu to achieve the goal ;)

+Please, **read each section before trying to complete it**.
+This way you will have a better understanding of the what is the expected result.

 ## Scenario

 We will use two different accounts for this workshop: one intended to represent the development account and other one for production.

 You will also impersonate five different persons:

-* Alice, the global administrator
+* Alice, the global administrator and responsible of the management for most of the IAM resources.
-* Bob and Charlie, our beloved developers
+* Bob and Charlie, our beloved developers.
+They just want to write code, test it in the development account, and publish the executable artifacts in a bucket in the production account.
-* Daniella, responsible for operations and deployments
-* Emmet, an auditor
+* Daniella, responsible for operations and deployments.
+She is the one who will create the bucket in the production account.
+Also, she can create a Role for allowing the developers to make use of that bucket.
+* Emmet, an auditor: will need to access in read-only mode both the dev and the prod account.

-Also, you will need to provide proper permissions to one application.
+Also, you will need to provide proper permissions to one application, linking a role to its server.

 ## Preparation